Brown leaf spot and root rot of lupins

 The brown leaf spot fungus may also infect lupins on the upper taproot (Figure 2).
 This infection appears as a dark brown lesion and may cause the plant to die, especially when the soil is waterlogged just after sowing.
 Other root rotting fungi such as Rhizoctonia and Fusarium species are frequently associated with brown leaf spot infections at the base of the stem.

 Pleiochaeta setosa is prevalent in all areas where lupins are grown.
 Lupin plants may be infected at any stage of growth.
 Under Victorian conditions Pleiochaeta root rot can reduce establishment, while brown leaf spot is most important from emergence until rapid growth starts in early spring.
-Later, as lupins approach maturity and are growing rapidly, loss of some lower leaves from the disease is of little consequence.
+Later, as lupins approach maturity and are growing rapidly, loss of some lower leaves due to disease has little effect on grain yield.

 The pathogen is carried over from one season to the next on previously infected plant material, in infested seed or as spores on the soil surface.
 At the start of the next cropping season, spores that survived the summer may become incorporated into the soil with tillage or sowing operations.